mdgaines/gis714-final/README.md

 ---

-`dswe_processing.r` untar's files, puts them into folders, and aggregates dswe 'pieces' into their Landsat tiles
+`dswe_processing.r` untars files, puts them into folders, and aggregates dswe 'pieces' into their Landsat tiles

 ---